Low-pass filter: Ideal and real filters

 An ideal low-pass filter completely eliminates all frequencies above the cutoff frequency while passing those below unchanged; its frequency response is a rectangular function and is a brick-wall filter.
 The transition region present in practical filters does not exist in an ideal filter.
 An ideal low-pass filter can be realized mathematically (theoretically) by multiplying a signal by the rectangular function in the frequency domain or, equivalently, convolution with its impulse response, a sinc function, in the time domain.

 However, the ideal filter is impossible to realize without also having signals of infinite extent in time, and so generally needs to be approximated for real ongoing signals, because the sinc function's support region extends to all past and future times.
-The filter would therefore need to have infinite delay, or knowledge of the infinite future and past, in order to perform the convolution.
-It is effectively realizable for pre-recorded digital signals by assuming extensions of zero into the past and future, or more typically by making the signal repetitive and using Fourier analysis.
+The filter would therefore need to have infinite delay, or knowledge of the infinite future and past, to perform the convolution.
+It is effectively realizable for pre-recorded digital signals by assuming extensions of zero into the past and future, or, more typically, by making the signal repetitive and using Fourier analysis.

 Real filters for real-time applications approximate the ideal filter by truncating and windowing the infinite impulse response to make a finite impulse response; applying that filter requires delaying the signal for a moderate period of time, allowing the computation to "see" a little bit into the future.
 This delay is manifested as phase shift.
 Greater accuracy in approximation requires a longer delay.

-An ideal low-pass filter results in ringing artifacts via the Gibbs phenomenon.
-These can be reduced or worsened by choice of windowing function, and the design and choice of real filters involves understanding and minimizing these artifacts.
-For example, "simple truncation [of sinc] causes severe ringing artifacts," in signal reconstruction, and to reduce these artifacts one uses window functions "which drop off more smoothly at the edges."
+Truncating an ideal low-pass filter result in ringing artifacts via the Gibbs phenomenon, which can be reduced or worsened by the choice of windowing function.
+Design and choice of real filters involves understanding and minimizing these artifacts.
+For example, simple truncation of the sinc function will create severe ringing artifacts, which can be reduced using window functions that drop off more smoothly at the edges.

 The Whittaker–Shannon interpolation formula describes how to use a perfect low-pass filter to reconstruct a continuous signal from a sampled digital signal.
-Real digital-to-analog converters use real filter approximations.
+Real digital-to-analog converters uses real filter approximations.